Curriculum

 4. Policy Internships

-What is Biomedical Science Policy and Advocacy?
+What Is Biomedical Science Policy and Advocacy?

 Biomedical Science Policy and Advocacy is an inherently multidisciplinary approach that promotes the understanding of science and the use of scientific evidence in the policy-making process through engagement of technical experts, decision-makers, and the public.